grab/grabplatform-sdk-ios/README.md

 request: String                             Partner specific request string.

 hint: String                                Serialized JWT token that client already has, if provided, the user will
-                                            not be prompted to authenticate
+                                            not be prompted to authenticate. hint will be sent in query parameter id_token_hint in the authroize call to Grab ID.

 acrValues: [String:String]                  Partner specific acr values (name value pairs).